carloschunga/Course-Project-from-Getting-Cleaning-Data-Coursera-/README.md

 # Course-Project-from-Getting-Cleaning-Data-Coursera-
 This is the final project for the "Getting and Cleaning Data" Johns Hopkins University course on Coursera.
-It includes the following files:
+This repo includes the following files:

 1) **"run_analysis.R"**: the R script.
 2) **"tidy_dataset.txt"**: the tidy data set as an output of "run_analysis.R" (if you run this code you will get this tidy data set as well).